Skip to main content

 Perform multiple operations

-In this example, consume reads two Kafka topic, quotes and orders, into Deephaven as blink tables.
+In this example, consume reads two Kafka topics, quotes and orders, into Deephaven as blink tables.
 Table operations are used to track the latest data from each topic (using last_by), join the streams together (natural_join), and aggregate (agg.sum_) the results.

 from deephaven.stream.kafka import consumer as kc